jahnvisethjs/Mentober-Projects/abha-dhriti/README.md

 --all the details that one needs in his or her resume.

---drive link to the printable resume.
+--drive link to the printable resume present.

---it contains a mailto: button for convenience
+--it contains a mailto: button for convenience.

---links to github repo of projects present
+--links to github repo of projects present.

 # Tech Stack
 Build with:HTML,CSS and Javascript.